chunman906/chunman906/README.md

 ## Man Poon's Profile
-- 👋 Hi, I’m **Man Poon**, aiming to leverage my financial background to excel in technology role.
-Completed coding bootcamp at Le Wagon London.
+- 👋 Hi, I’m **Man Poon**, tech-savvy individual with a strong financial background, aiming to transition in to and excel in technology roles.
-- 👀 Passionate about data analytics and software development.
-Learning with focus on **Python and SQL**.
+- 👀 Passionate about data analytics and software development with a particular focus on **Python and SQL**.
+- 💡 Believed in continuous learning.
+I hold Master of Finance and also completed coding bootcamp at Le Wagon.
-- 🌱 Demonstrated experience in equities analysis of financial industry.
-Proficient in **Bloomberg terminal** and MS Excel.
+- 🌱 Possess strong analytical skills with demonstrated experience in equities analysis within financial sector.
+Proficient in Bloomberg terminal and **MS Excel**.

   <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=chunman906&layout=compact" />